slowernews/wisdom-tldr/README.md

 > *'Listen to many, speak to a few.' -- William Shakespeare*

 > *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

+> *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*

 ===
 ###On planning